What Is Mood Congruent Memory And What Can It Teach Us?

 Your moods affect your memories and perspective

-Seek help for emotional memories
+Seeking help for emotional memories and mood congruence

 Sometimes, your memories can trigger intense emotions, and you may not know how to cope with them.
 In cases like these, there is no shame in seeking a counselor for help.
 A therapist can help you recall memories or learn to cope with them.
 They can also teach you techniques to remain rational and look at your memories through a more critical lens.
 A professional counselor can help you utilize memory training designed to target negative biases.
 Studies have found that this can reduce rumination and depressive symptoms.
 Therapy can also help you learn to reframe negative thoughts, which in turn can lead to having more positive memories.